-He sanded the joins down enough to a smoothish finish.
-Once sanded/If you don’t plan to sand these down, then remove all of the tack nails.
+He sanded the joins down enough to a smoothest finish.
+Once sanded or if you don’t plan to sand these down, then remove all of the tack nails.

 Use some wood filler to fill in the small holes left by the tack nails.

 Another optional part, but in order to get a really nice join free finish, we used wood filler over the joins and left to set overnight.